peass-ng/PEASS-ng/linPEAS/README.md

 - Mantain updated all the blacklists used to color the output
 - Support for MacOS

-If you want to help with any of this, you can do it using [github issues](https://github.com/carlospolop/privilege-escalation-awsome-scripts-suite/issues) or you can submit a pull request.
+If you want to help with any of this, you can do it using **[github issues](https://github.com/carlospolop/privilege-escalation-awesome-script-suite/issues) or you can submit a pull request**.

-If you find any issue, please report it using [github issues](https://github.com/carlospolop/privilege-escalation-awsome-scripts-suite/issues).
+If you find any issue, please report it using **[github issues](https://github.com/carlospolop/privilege-escalation-awesome-script-suite/issues)**.

 **Linpeas** is being **updated** every time I find something that could be useful to escalate privileges.